Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

      sudo docker build -t integrated-agent.
      ```
 2. Download library dependencies for binaries usage:
-   [=] Required libraries (when using binary, not python wheel provided in the library):
+   - [Optional]: Required libraries (when using binary, not python wheel provided in the library):
    - Numpy
    - Scikit-learn
    - pandas